Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 [Prototypes Demos + Setting up your MS Portfolio]: Lessons/Lesson13.md

 ## Assignment Schedule

+All assignments except for the final project are graded on completion.
+Individual requirements for each are listed in the description of the assignment.

 |         Assignment                         | Date Assigned |   Due Date   |            Submission Form           |
 |:------------------------------------------:|:-------------:|:------------:|:------------------------------------:|